 Many of our employees are still working remotely, including our customer service team.
 For those working in the field or on-site, we continue to require physical distancing, face coverings, handwashing, and other protocols.
 Phone calls to our offices are being monitored, but response may not be immediate except for emergencies.
 To report an emergency, call (510) 222-6700, option 1.
 Crews are available to respond 24 hours a day, seven days week.

 Our Board of Directors and other public meetings are taking place via teleconference.
 Additional details can be found below.

-Many of our services are now available online, such as:
+Many of our services continue to be available online, such as:

 - Sewer permits